grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 	apt-get isntall gcc
 ###Install git
 	apt-get install git
 ###Install the python c headers (I can't remember why I needed this.
-I think it was for the enctryption library !!
+I think it was for the encryption library) !!
 GO BACK AND CHECK !!
 	apt-get install python-dev
 ###If you want to use mysql, you need some of the following !!
 GO BACK AND NARROW THIS DOWN !!
 	apt-get install libmysqlclient libmysqlclient-dev \